What is ABC Analysis in Inventory Management?

 Then, Percentage of Total = (Annual Consumption Value of Item ÷ Total Consumption Value of All Items) × 100.

-You use this percentage to rank and classify items into A (highest value), B (medium value), and C (lowest value) categories.
+Use this percentage to rank items into A (highest value), B (medium value), and C (lowest value) categories.

 Q4: How often should ABC analysis be done?

-ABC analysis must be conducted periodically, such as quarterly or annually, to reflect changes in inventory usage patterns, product lifecycles, and market demand.
+Companies should conduct ABC analysis periodically, such as quarterly or annually, to capture changes in inventory usage, product lifecycles, and market demand.

 Q5: Can ABC analysis be automated in ERP systems?

-Yes, ABC analysis can be automated within ERP systems.
+Yes, ERP systems can automate ABC analysis.
 These systems can automatically classify inventory items and provide real‑time data, helping businesses make smarter and better decisions.

 Q6: What is the full form of ABC analysis?

 ABC analysis does not have an official full form.
-It is a categorization method for inventory based on usage and value, which is derived from the Pareto principle (80/20 rule).
+It is an inventory categorization method based on usage and value, derived from the Pareto principle (80/20 rule).

 About the Author